AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ### Visualising the output in ParaView

 The output files can be opened in [ParaView](https://www.paraview.org/) to inspect the deformed column and any data associated with the GIMPs (stress, strain, material properties, velocity etc.).
 The walkthrough below opens the GIMP data (`mpDataV..vtu`) and the background mesh (`Octree..vtu`), thresholds the mesh to the active region and colours the GIMPs by displacement.
 Finally, the numerical stress solution is compared against the analytical.
-Paraview has using viewing tools which can be used to orientated the view, this is achieved by left-clicking and draging to rotate, and scrolling to zoom.
+Paraview has tools to change the view orientation, this is achieved by left-clicking and dragging to rotate, and scrolling zooms in and out.

 <div class="walkthrough" markdown>